- Metal soaps in oil paint

 - Please note that the section 'Acknowledgements' (pp. 159-162) is not included in the thesis downloads.

-6. Solvent diffusion and metal soap formation in linseed oil-based ionomers (Embargo until 09 May 2018)
+6. Solvent diffusion and metal soap formation in linseed oil-based ionomers (Embargo up to and including 09 May 2018)

-7. Towards a complete molecular model for the formation of metal soaps in oil paints (Embargo until 09 May 2018)
+7. Towards a complete molecular model for the formation of metal soaps in oil paints (Embargo up to and including 09 May 2018)

 If you believe that digital publication of certain material infringes any of your rights or (privacy) interests, please let the Library know, stating your reasons.
 In case of a legitimate complaint, the Library will make the material inaccessible and/or remove it from the website.
 Please Ask the Library, or send a letter to: Library of the University of Amsterdam, Secretariat, Singel 425, 1012 WP Amsterdam, The Netherlands.
 You will be contacted as soon as possible.